avaneev/prvhash/README.md

 ## Use As A Stream Cipher ##

-The core hash function can be used as a stream cipher if the message is repeatedly hashed, possibly with an embedded counter, nonce and key, and its length is equal to hash length.
+The core hash function can be used as a stream cipher if the message is used as a state variable, repeatedly hashed, possibly with an embedded counter, nonce and key.
+The resulting output can then be used in varying quantities as an entropy to hide (XOR) the ciphered message.

 ## Description ##